-CTU does not receive federal financial aid assistance such as the Pell Grant and Stafford Student Loan programs.However, CTU provides a limited number of financial assistance awards (scholarships) on the basis of high scholastic achievement and financial needs.
-Scholarships are awarded on the condition that the student finishes his/her degree at CTU, Transferring to another school means forfeiture of all scholarship and the student is obligated to reimburse the school the full cost of tuition and fees.
-Students are urged to inquire about the availability of such awards to the university’s registrar.
+CTU does not receive federal financial aid assistance such as the Pell Grant and Stafford Student Loan programs.CTU, however, provides a limited number of financial assistance awards (scholarships) on the basis of high scholastic achievement and financial needs.
+Scholarships are awarded on the condition that the student finishes his/her degree at CTU.
+Transferring to another school means forfeiture of all scholarship and the student is obligated to reimburse the school the full cost of tuition and fees.
+Students are urged to inquire about the availability of such awards to the university’s administration.

 By law, all educational institutions authorized to operate in the State of California must participate in the Student Tuition Recovery Fund.
 The full text of the Student Tuition Recovery Fund is reproduced as below:California law requires that, upon enrollment, a fee be assessed in relation to the cost of tuition to all institutions authorized to operate in the State of California (Education Code Section 94343).
-These fees support the Student Tuition Recovery Fund (STRF), a special fund established by California Legislature to reimburse students who might otherwise experience a financial loss as a result of untimely school closure.
+These fees support the Student Tuition Recovery Fund (STRF), a special fund established by the California Legislature to reimburse students who might otherwise experience a financial loss as a result of untimely school closure.
 Students may be reimbursed by STRF only for prepaid but unused money.
 Institutional participation is mandatory.
 It is important that students keep a copy of any enrollment agreement, contract or application to document enrollment as well as tuition receipts or canceled checks to document the total amount of tuition paid; these records will show the percentage of the course which has been completed.
 Such records would substantiate a claim for reimbursement from the STRF, to be considered, which must be filed within sixty (60) days of the school’s closure.